-These necessary supplies include food, shelter, and water.
+These necessary supplies include food, shelter, guns, water, and an apocalypse plan.
 Everyone knows that people need these three things for survival.
 In addition, you need a continual supply of these three.
 The preppers are aware of this, and they take the necessary steps for preparing themselves in the event that the supply has been disrupted for whatever reason.

 We never let a job loss or truckers strike to stop them from eating.
 This is why they prepare.
 They make sure they purchase extra food when it is on sale.
 They also grow and tend to their own garden and preserve it.
 They purchase in bulk, storing them for the rainy days.

 Meanwhile, adherents also don’t like debts.
 They see to it that all their mortgages are paid off.
 They also live within their means, while working hard at their jobs.
 They don’t fear physical labor in order to give all the needs and wants of their families.
 Preppers also don’t want a job loss to turn into the loss of a car or home.

 Prepping For Beginners

 Learning the Requisite Skills

 The idea of prepping could start with supply and food storage yet it doesn’t just end there.
 On a regular basis, preppers learn and practice brand new skills.
 They also learn to cook and how to perform emergency first aid.
 They even learn how to hunt using various weapons, and build some debris huts as well as other forms of shelters.

 From canning and sewing to knot tying and fire-starting, preppers get to learn essential and possible life-saving skills way before they might need them.
 These are all part of being prepared.